 Registration Steps

-4. Add courses to your cart by clicking "ADD TO CART" after each course you are interested in.
+3. Add the courses to your cart by clicking "ADD TO CART" after each course you are interested in.

-5. If a course is full, it will be listed as "WAITING LIST ONLY."
+4. If a course is full, it will say "WAITING LIST ONLY."
 Add it to your cart to add yourself to the waitlist.

-14. After registering, be sure you receive a confirmation email after your submission- if you do not, please reach out to us.
+After registering, you will receive a confirmation email - if you do not, please reach out to us.

 Cancellation Policy